Home Menu Mail Search

 A related superstition is of dolls which accept and keep souls, since a doll has the appearance of a human.
 Portrait photographs can be much more lifelike, as can painted portraits, like the one in Oscar Wilde's Dorian Gray.

-A more specific superstition applies when there are three people in the frame; the person in the middle will die early.
-The middle person is chosen because early cameras were incapable of focussing on the entire group; whatever was in the middle had the sharpest focus.
+A more specific superstition applies when there are several people in the frame; the person in the middle will die early.
+The middle person is chosen because early cameras were incapable of focusing on the entire group; whatever was in the middle had the sharpest focus.
 The spell would then befall the sharpest, most life-like image.

 Verity: